sybrew/the-seo-framework/readme.txt

 TODO we updated Babel, we need to reparse all scripts to prevent discrepancies.

+TODO when the meta box is loaded without an ID, should we disable output altogether?
+	-> This might cause issues with some dynamically loaded admin pages.

 Punt:
 - remove jQuery dependencies in UI?
 - The image placeholder is not considering of the featured image in WP 6.6 Gutenberg.